Sex Offender Classification

 The Tier classification system requirements are as follows:

 - Tier 1 – Sex offenders must register with the County Sheriff at least once annually for a period of 15 years.
-In addition, must register any change of residential address, place of employment, or enrollment in a school or institution of higher education.
+In addition, they must register any change of residential address, place of employment, or enrollment in a school or institution of higher education.

 - Tier 2 – Sex offenders must register with the County Sheriff every 180 days for a period of 25 years.
-In addition, must register any change of residential address, place of employment, or enrollment in a school or institution of higher education.
+In addition, they must register any change of residential address, place of employment, or enrollment in a school or institution of higher education.

 - Tier 3 – Sex offenders must register with the County Sheriff every 90 days for life.
-In addition, must register any change of residential address, place of employment, or enrollment in a school or institution of higher education.
+In addition, they must register any change of residential address, place of employment, or enrollment in a school or institution of higher education.

-Note: Tier III sex offenders are also subject to community notification, which means upon a change of residential address, the County Sheriff will provide notice to a neighborhood within 1,250 feet of the sex offenders residential address.
+Note: Tier III sex offenders are also subject to community notification, which means upon a change of residential address, the County Sheriff will provide notice to a neighborhood within 1,250 feet of the sex offender's residential address.
 The County Sheriff will also provide notice to schools, registered day-care providers, and law enforcement agencies within the 1,250-foot radius.

 Real Experiences from Our Clients